pschanely/pschanely.github.io/_posts/2022-05-17-handling-nondeterminism.md

 ---

 Hail, friends-of-rigor!

-CrossHair v0.0.23 was released today with a important new capability for dealing with nondeterministic behavior.
+CrossHair v0.0.23 was released today with an important new capability for dealing with nondeterministic behavior.
 Let's get into it.

 ## Handling Nondeterminism